 - Educational Administrator for Study Abroad Programs

-2016 Japanese graduate accepted into the prestigious JET language to teach in Japan.
+2016 Japanese graduate accepted into the prestigious JET program to teach in Japan.

 Japanese graduates have taught in Japan through the JET program.

 Japan’s GDP is the third largest in the world, creating many job opportunities for native English speakers with knowledge of the Japanese language and culture.

 Over the past several decades, students who have studied some Japanese at Calvin and were about to graduate have been applying to the JET (Japan Exchange and Teaching) Program with great success.
 The JET Program was started in 1987 by the Japanese government to hire college-graduate native speakers of English from all over the world to teach English in junior high schools and high schools all across Japan.
 The contract is for a year, and is renewable for up to three years.
 Because the pay is so high for a recent college graduate, nearly $30,000 per year U.S. with free or subsidized housing, and because of the allure of Japan, the competition for acceptance into the program is very keen.

 Nevertheless, because of the strength of our Japanese language program at Calvin and because of the high caliber of so many Calvin students, as many as 35 Calvin graduates have won jobs with this prestigious program.
 Most of these students elected to spend the maximum of three years teaching in Japan, which speaks well for both the quality of the JET Program and of our students.
 Few colleges or universities in America have as many graduates accepted as JET teachers as does Calvin College.
 Our students have been putting their Japanese language ability to good use serving in Japan, spreading good will toward America and Canada, and generally being Kingdom builders, while paying off their college loans and having a great adventure learning about another culture.

 Jobs in Japan